natanfudge/fabric-docs/newdocs/Modding-Tutorials/Adding other mods.md

 }
 ```

 Bundling a dependency means no additional work is required from the user.
 The library jar is copied to your mod jar when you publish it.
-When other mods `include` the same mod, Fabric Loader will only load the latest version. **This is why you should `include` mod dependencies instead  `shadow`ing them**.
+When other mods `include` the same mod, Fabric Loader will only load the latest version. **This is why you should `include` mod dependencies instead of `shadow`ing them**.

 ### Expected (not-bundled) dependency